Article

 But if successful, it will show the following message.

-After the session state is Open, we will use the below get_historical_price_summaries interface to retrieve time series pricing Interday summaries data(i.e., bar data).
+After the session is opened, we will use the below get_history method to retrieve time series pricing Interday summaries data(i.e., bar data).

 Actually, the implementation of this function will send HTTP GET requests to the following RDP endpoint.